Table of Contents

 Note

-Only EIF files recorded using H264 format with proper stop calls support speed control.
-If the EIF file doesn't support speed control, setting Speed has no effect.
+Only EIF files recorded using H264 format and with normal stop recording calls support playback speed control.
+If the EIF file does not support playback speed control, setting Speed will have no effect.